-- Annual net policyholder growth of 3.1% (expected industry growth: 2.5% to 3.0%) - Premium revenue growth up 10.7% to \$1.3 billion - Claims expenses (excluding risk equalisation) up 11.5% to \$961.7 million - Management expenses up 8.3%, equating to a MER of 8.1% - Net operating profit of \$57.0 million, down 3.5% on the 2013 financial year on the back of high claims inflation - Other income includes \$1.2 million one-off provider contract sign on fee.
+- Annual net policyholder growth of 3.1% (industry growth: 2.7%) - Premium revenue growth up 10.7% to \$1.3 billion - Claims expenses (excluding risk equalisation) up 11.5% to \$961.7 million - Management expenses up 8.3%, equating to a management expense ratio of 8.1% - Operating profit of \$57.0 million, down 3.5% on the 2013 financial year on the back of high claims inflation - Other income includes \$1.2 million one-off provider contract sign-on fee

 Claims inflation remains easily the most significant challenge confronting arhi.
-Claims costs grew 11.5% (excluding risk equalisation) while our contribution to the industry system of risk equalisation grew 13.8% to \$190.6 million.
-Controlling claims inflation within an overall macroenvironment of rising healthcare spending is problematic.
-Nevertheless, there is a wide range of efforts underway to ensure utilisation of health care services are appropriate and the costs of services no more than they should be.
+Claims costs grew 11.5% (excluding risk equalisation), while our contribution to the industry system of risk equalisation grew 13.8% to \$190.6 million.
+Controlling claims inflation within an overall macro-environment of rising healthcare spending is problematic.
+Nevertheless, there is a wide range of efforts underway to ensure utilisation of healthcare services are appropriate and the costs of services no more than they should be.